UbiquityRobotics/breadcrumb_learn/ConveyorBot/tuning_nav.md

 - `send_phantom` handles sending/preempting Phantom goal

 In practical terms, the two goals are equal, our idea was to distinguish the two since the both serve for a different purpose.
-In case of Breadcrumb, the purpose of phantom goal is for the robot to blindly drive in the direction in which marker points (planning in Fiducial frame), until it detects a new marker.
+In case of ConveyorBot, the purpose of phantom goal is for the robot to blindly drive in the direction in which marker points (planning in Fiducial frame), until it detects a new marker.
 When it detects a new marker it preempts the phantom goal and removes it from the Queue on the Action Server and sends a pair of Fiducial goal and a new Phantom goal according to this new detected marker.